Tail asymptotics and precise large deviations for some Poisson cluster processes

 Because $X + \E{X}K_A$ is regularly varying, by Karamata's Tauberian Theorem~\eqref{thm:kar},

 Applying the result of Lemma~\eqref{lem:negli}, this yields that This yields the desired result. \end{proof}

 \acks The authors would like to thank the two anonymous referees for their suggestions that helped to shorten the present paper, for pointing out unexplored relevant references, and for numerous helpful comments making it more readable.
-The authors would also like to acknowledge the French Agence Nationale de la Recherche (ANR) and the project with reference ANR-20-CE40-0025-01 (T-REX project), and more specifically the members of the T-REX project for organising the VALPRED3 and VALPRED4 workshops at the CNRS Centre Paul Langevin in Aussois, during which fruitful discussions led to great improvement of this article. \fund The are no funding bodies to thank relating to the creation of this article.
+The authors would also like to acknowledge the French Agence Nationale de la Recherche (ANR) and the project with reference ANR-20-CE40-0025-01 (T-REX project), and more specifically the members of the T-REX project for organising the VALPRED3 and VALPRED4 workshops at the CNRS Centre Paul Langevin in Aussois, during which fruitful discussions led to great improvement of this article.
+Finally, the authors would like to thank the two anonymous referees for their careful reading of our work and their comments which greatly improved the readability of the present article. \fund The are no funding bodies to thank relating to the creation of this article.

 \competing There were no competing interests to declare which arose during the preparation or publication process of this article.